 With the properly calibrated meter in hand, I checked the water in my tank next.

 Sure enough, the salinity was way too high

 Fortunately, there was nothing in my tank yet but the saltwater.
 So I simply replaced a half-gallon at a time with some pure RODI water until it came down to 35 ppt (or 1.0256 specific gravity).

 If this had happened when I had livestock in the tank, the results could have been disastrous.

 So, here are three quick tips for calibrating your refractometer:

-- If you use a manufactured calibration solution – whether it’s store bought or second-hand, make sure it’s relatively new and was well stored
+- If you use a manufactured calibration solution – whether it’s store-bought or second-hand, make sure it’s relatively new and well stored

 - Better yet, make your own solution – it is very easy, you KNOW it’s fresh each time you use it, and it costs less than $1 and 5 minutes to make